co-cddo/open-standards/docs/how-we-select-standards.md

 When a challenge owner has agreed to take up a challenge, we’ll publish it on the Standards Hub.
 This phase is similar to a [discovery phase](https://www.gov.uk/service-manual/phases/discovery.html) in a digital project.

 You can review the [current challenges](https://github.com/alphagov/tech-and-data-standards/issues/) and make a response, suggesting which standards or approaches might help solve a challenge.
+You can suggest alternative standards if one has been included as a solution in the challenge.
 You can also give feedback on the challenge texts - whether the needs described accurate, for example.

 How you can get involved: